s3nu/talalprotocol/docs/installation.rst

 Stable release
 --------------

-To install qa, run this command in your terminal:
+To install TalalProtocol, run this command in your terminal:

 .. code-block:: console

     $ pip install talalprotocol

-This is the preferred method to install qa, as it will always install the most recent stable release.
+This is the preferred method to install TalalProtocol, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.